Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 1. Know Your Users Deeply

-Don Norman emphasizes that design starts with empathy.
+Design starts with empathy.
 Map your users’ goals, language, and frustrations before building flows.
+Learn more about UX research methods that guide design decisions.

 2. Keep Conversations Simple